-Application : Applied Explanation on application of the practice : The COCE was established and adopted by the Board on 26 August 2019 to instil ethical and integrous business conduct among all levels of the Group's employees.
+Application : Applied Explanation on application of the practice • The COCE was established and adopted by the Board on 26 August 2019 and subsequently updated and adopted by the Board on 29 May 2020 to instil ethical and integrous business conduct among all levels of the Group's employees.
 The COCE has been published in the Company's website.
 The said COCE expounds on best workplace practices in terms of quality of work as well as acceptable conduct in interpersonal dealings.
 It also defines unacceptable behaviours, among others, that will not be tolerated in the workforce such as abuse of power, discrimination, harassment and corruption.
 The COCE is also a resource used to call attention to conflicts of interest, confidentiality breaches, insider trading and money laundering scenarios.
 To reinforce awareness of the COCE, the Group had arranged for targeted trainings that have been conducted in the year, ranging from corporate liability, enterprise risk management, fraud risk management to cyber security and corporate social responsibility.
 Through the conveyance of the COCE in the forms of trainings, questionnaires and speeches, all the employees of the Group including Directors are made mindful and accountable by means of regular exposure and acknowledgement of participation.
-The Board expects the Group to be committed in observing good corporate governance practices in line with the COCE.
-Explanation for departure Large companies are encouraged to comple required to complete the columns below.
-Non-large companies are ete the columns below.
+In line with the corporate liability provision under Section 17A of the Malaysian Anti-Corruption Commission ("MACC") Act 2009 (Amendment 2018) which was effective from 1 June 2020, the Group has since 2019 put together a comprehensive Anti-Bribery and Anti-Corruption Framework to prevent a number of risks related to inappropriate behaviour, such as acts of corruption.
+The Group had engaged KPMG Management & Risk Consulting Sdn Bhd to further enhance the Anti-Bribery and Anti-Corruption Policy in accordance with the provision under Section 17A of the MACC Act 2009 (Amendment 2018).